Physics-50/Module-3/docs/weak4.md

 + Practice calculation: the practice calculation on Gradescope will ask you to calculate the wavelength and propagated uncertainty for sample data.

 + Figure 1: Figure 1 is equivalent to the figure you submitted for week 1, but with a caption.
-If any issues were raised with your week 1 checkpoint we encourage you to speak to us and make appropriate corrections before submitting your deliverable.
+If any issues were raised with your week 1 checkpoint or even if they weren't but you feel you could present your results better (we do not use the same rubric for the checkpoints and deliverable) we encourage you to speak to us and make appropriate corrections before submitting your deliverable.
 Since resetting parameters such as the position/angle of the diffraction grating were an important part of the experimental procedure for this experiment, this should be mentioned in your caption as part of the experimental procedure.

 + Figure 2: Figure 2 will also be a multi-panel figure.
     - Panel (a) will showcase how you determined the wavelength.
 Namely, panel (a):  **Provide a single example plot of $$x$$ vs. $$L$$ for one of the diffraction grating spacings** (just as we only provided one example plot for how the terminal velocity was determined in module 2).
 This plot can come directly from one of your previous checkpoints figures.
     - Panel (b): plot of wavelength vs. diffraction grating spacing.
-For this plot you should make use of the revised theory to calculate your wavelength and uncertainty from your results for the two grating spacings.
-Your plot should include a horizontal line fit to the two data points as well as dashed horizontal lines indicating the uncertainty of the fit (analogous to the plot you were asked to prepare for the module 2 deliverable).
+This plot should be prepared after resolving any issues with your initial results.
+Your plot should include a horizontal line fit to the two data points as well as dashed horizontal lines indicating the uncertainty of the fit.
+You will need to add these to the MATLAB script.
 Your caption should include your primary result (estimated wavelength quoted with uncertainty using appropriate significant figures).
+  + In all cases make sure your figure captions include sufficient details to stand alone (while respecting the concision expected for a caption).
+A HMC sophomore who has not taken physics 50 should be able to look at your figure with caption and have a clear idea of what you did.

 **Please note that you will need to upload each figure three times.**